vercel/next.js/docs/api-reference/next.config.js/url-imports.md

 # URL imports

-URL imports is an opt-in feature which allows to import modules directly from externals servers (instead of from the local disk).
+URL Imports is an experimental feature that allows you to import modules directly from external servers (instead of from the local disk).

-To opt-in specify the allowed URL prefixes in the next.config.js:
+To opt-in, add the allowed URL prefixes inside `next.config.js`:

 ```js
 module.exports = {